 Department Based Scholarships

 –Civil & Environmental Engineering Scholarships ($500 to $2500), single-year scholarships, available to matricalated students.
-Applications for the scholarships are available each year in March and awards are made by middle of April.
+Applications for the opportunity s are available each year in March and awards are made by middle of April.

-–College of Social Sciences Scholarships include various scholarships of different amounts as follows: SJSU Alumni Association Deans’ Scholarships to students who demonstrate community service or participation in student organizations; Les Francis Scholarship of $2,500 to support prospective (or current) teachers of high school civics; Gerald Wheeler Scholarship of $1,000 based on excellence and need; Charles Burdick Scholarships of $1,000; Inez and Donald Burdick Scholarships of $1,000; Dudley T. Moorhead Memorial Scholarship having variable amount; CoSS Dean’s Study Abroad Scholarships to high-achieving undergraduate or graduate students studying or conducting research outside the United States and SJSU Salzburg Scholarships.
+–College of Social Sciences Scholarships include various scholarships of different amounts as follows: SJSU Alumni Association Deans’ Scholarships to students who demonstrate community service or participation in student organizations; Les Francis Scholarship of $2,500 to support prospective (or current) teachers of high school civics; Gerald Wheeler Scholarship of $1,000 based on excellence and need; Charles Burdick Scholarships of $1,000; Inez and Donald Burdick Scholarships of $1,000; Dudley T. Moorhead Memorial Scholarship having variable amount; CoSS Dean’s study abroad grants to high-achieving undergraduate or graduate students studying or conducting research outside the United States and SJSU Salzburg Scholarships.

 –EE-Scholarships provide financial support to outstanding undergraduate SJSU students majoring in Electrical Engineering.
-Two types of scholarships are available based on: 1) Academic achievement or 2) Academic achievement and Financial need.
-The scholarship amount varies and depends on the award for which the student is selected.
+Two types of opportunities are available based on: 1) Academic achievement or 2) Academic achievement and Financial need.
+The aid amount varies and depends on the award for which the student is selected.